“I’ve always wondered,” said the woman with her hand up, “if people are even visiting that page on my website”.

 Expand the left hand menu and there are well over 100 different reports you can drill into.
 And that’s before you’ve even started segmenting to certain traffic sources, or filtering by dimension.

 That’s where Whatagraph steps in.
-This simple and free tool summarizes all your weekly data into a PDF and emails it to you.
+This simple tool summarizes all your weekly data into a PDF and emails it to you.

 There’s useful commentary telling you what’s going well and where you should focus your attention going forward.